nanvel/blog/2017/11/trading.md

 - Make sure the anomalies were statistically significant, consistent over time, nonrandom
 - Identified pricing behavior could be explained in a reasonable way

+> Markets are always changing and defeating automatic trading systems.
+> Yesterday's rigid rules will work less well today and will probably stop working tomorrow.
+A competent trader can adjust his methods when he detects trouble.
+> An automatic system is less adaptable and self-destructs.
+>
+> Alexander Elder

 ### Machine learning

 Machine learning struggles to predict future price moves.